topkecleon/telegram-bot-bash/README.txt

 Can I have the single bashbot.sh file back?

-At the beginning bashbot was simply the filebashbot.sh that you could copy everywhere and run the bot.
+At the beginning bashbot was simply the file bashbot.sh that you could copy everywhere and run the bot.
 Now we have 'commands.sh', 'mycommands.sh', 'modules/*.sh' and much more.
-Hey no problem, if you are finished with your cool bot, rundev/make-standalone.sh to create a stripped down version of your bot containing only 'bashbot.sh' and 'commands.sh'!
+Hey no problem, if you are finished with your cool bot, run dev/make-standalone.sh to create a stripped down version of your bot containing only 'bashbot.sh' and 'commands.sh'!
 For more information see Create a stripped down version of your Bot [doc/7_develop.md].